 - medical care,

-- and clothing, as well as educational expenses and other expenses.
+- as well as educational expenses and other expenses.

 The amount changes depending on the number of children.
 The court considers numerous factors when calculating child support.

 - They account for the level of need,

 - parenting time, and other considerations,